marvinshort/capstone2025_marvin_short/README.md

 * There were bulk data zip files available for download that contain large text files.
 These large files were too big for Python/Pandas to read and handle so other tools had to be utilized.
 I installed Sublime Text to view the data and formatting within the text files.
 I also had to install the Dask module in the python notebook.
 This module allowed me to read in the text file line by line (without crashing the notebook), parse the data into manageable chunks, and then save individual chunks as separate CSV files.
 Python was then able to import and process each CSV file and ultimately merge them together.

-####

-####

   ### Normalizing the Data

-&nbsp;	Since I was dealing with electricity data over time on both US and state level, the units of measure for different data used different scales.
+  Since I was dealing with electricity data over time on both US and state level, the units of measure for different data used different scales.
 US data was provided in Megawatt-hours (MWh) and state level data was provided both in Kilowatt-hours (KWh) and Thousand Kilowatt-hours (KWh).
 I had to convert the thousand Kilowatt-hours dataset to Kilowatt-hours (KWh) for apples-to-apples comparison.

   ### Conclusion

-&nbsp;	Electricity generation and consumption is trending up year-over-year.
+  Electricity generation and consumption is trending up year-over-year.
 Population growth, urban sprawl, industrial production, the need for more data centers (to support artificial intelligence and cloud-computing), and electric vehicle popularity are just a few of the many contributing factors.

-&nbsp;	There is significant room for improvement in the area of electricity loss during generation (60%) and transmission \& distribution (5%).
+  There is significant room for improvement in the area of electricity loss during generation (60%) and transmission \& distribution (5%).

-&nbsp;	 Fuels used for electricity generation have different cost, availability, and electricity conversion efficiency associated with them.
+  Fuels used for electricity generation have different cost, availability, and electricity conversion efficiency associated with them.
 Some states (TN and NC) have adopted the strategy of using a balanced mix of fuels for electricity generation to mitigate risk.
 Other states (PA and VT) adopted the strategy of using mostly renewable energy sources that never exhaust.

-&nbsp;	The United States electric grid must continue to evolve through a combination of sustainable practices and innovative technologies to meet future energy needs responsibly.
+  The United States electric grid must continue to evolve through a combination of sustainable practices and innovative technologies to meet future energy needs responsibly.

   ### Contact Me

 * Email - [marvin.short@gmail.com](mailto:marvin.short+github@gmail.com)

 * LinkedIn - [https://www.linkedin.com/in/marvin-short](https://www.linkedin.com/in/marvin-short)

+* NSS Data Analytics Cohort 15 Webpage - [https://nss-data-analytics-cohort-15.github.io/#students](https://nss-data-analytics-cohort-15.github.io/#students)